Mission Inspired. Future Ready.

 What are the renovation plans on the Main Campus?

-Mercyhurst’s Wayne Street Complex will be renovated to house the classroom and laboratory space for the Occupational Therapy Assistant, Physical Therapist Assistant, and Respiratory Therapist programs.
-The Audrey Hirt Academic Center, already home to the Department of Nursing, will be renovated to house the RN programs and high-tech nursing simulation laboratories.
+Mercyhurst will invest in renovations and expansions to existing campus facilities to house the specialized classroom and laboratory space for the Occupational Therapy Assistant, Physical Therapist Assistant, and Respiratory Therapist programs.
+Facility upgrades are also planned to support the RN programs and high-tech nursing simulation laboratories on the Main Campus.

 Why is Mercyhurst making these investments now?